piotrmurach/finite_machine/README.md

 FiniteMachine.new do
   initial :red

-  events {
   event :next, from: :any do
     choice :pink, if: -> { false }
     choice :green
   end
-  }
 end
 ```